BigEvilGreenBean/Neurotrauma-CS-Addon-Template/README.md

 - Change the LocalMods folder directory in **Build.props** to fit your system.
 If your using windows you most likely can ignore this.

-- Download the required refs from [here](https://github.com/evilfactory/LuaCsForBarotrauma/releases/download/latest/luacsforbarotrauma_refs.zip) and extract it to the "Refs" folder in the project.
+- Download the required Barotrauma refs from [here](https://github.com/evilfactory/LuaCsForBarotrauma/releases/download/latest/luacsforbarotrauma_refs.zip) and extract it to the "Refs" folder in the project.
 Note: you must create the folder.

+- Donwload the required Neurotrauma refs from here and extract it to the "Refs" folder in the project.

 - Download Visual Studio (Not Visual Code Studio!!!) with the .NET addon, then open the Addon.sln file using it to have the entire project visible and easily navigatable.